recc-tech/tech/checklists/foh-video-setup.md

 ## Setup

 - [ ] Copy the previous week's playlist and rename it.
 - [ ] Download any new media from Planning Center Online.
+Move the files to `/Users/visuals/Documents/ProPresenter Assets`.
 - [ ] Set up the playlist according to the plan on Planning Center Online.
     - [ ] Walk-in slides
     - [ ] Videos